-I just can’t get enough of those cork wine bottle lights.
+I can’t get enough of those cork wine bottle lights.
 I have one set that I use all year round.
-Now that it’s coming up to February I’ve made some Valentine’s bottle lights with them.
+Now that it’s coming to February, I’ve made some Valentine’s bottle lights with them.

-On these dark winter nights, I love to light up my mantle with lights.
+I love to light up my mantle on these dark winter nights with lights.
 One of the easiest ways to do this is with upcycled bottle lights.
-A couple of weeks ago I put the Christmas bottle lights away with the rest of the Christmas decorations.
+I put the Christmas bottle lights away with the rest of the Christmas decorations a couple of weeks ago.

-The mantle was looking a bit bare so I thought I’d make so more seasonal lights, this time for Valentine’s day.
+The mantle looked a bit bare, so I thought I’d make more seasonal lights, this time for Valentine’s day.

-My birthday actually falls on Valentine’s day so I like to decorate the home for this holiday as I also feel that I’m decorating for myself.
+My birthday falls on Valentine’s day, so I like to decorate the home for this holiday as I also feel I’m decorating for myself.

 This is a very affordable upcycled Valentine’s craft.
-I used some of the empty bottles left over from the festive Christmas drinks and cork lights are very cheap.
-I have been using the same set of cork lights for a couple of years now.
+I used empty bottles left over from the festive Christmas drinks, and cork lights are very cheap.
+I have been using the same cork lights for a couple of years.

 What You Need